Dishwashers are designed to fill up with water when their doors are sealed. So if yours isn't filling up, you have a problem.

 A broken float switch

 The float switch controls the flow of water coming into your dishwasher as it fills up.
-If water isn't flowing into your appliance, this component could be the issue.
+If water isn't flowing into your appliance, the float mechanism could be the issue.

 How to check